Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 });
 ```

 By setting `config.defaultEvents.fileDownloads` to `true`, you enable Amplitude to track file download events.
 A file download event is tracked when an anchor or `<a>` tag linked to a file is clicked.
-The event type for file download is "[Amplitude] File Download".
+The event type for file download is "[Amplitude] File Downloaded".
 Amplitude determines that the anchor or `<a>` tag linked to a file if the file extension matches the following regex:

 `pdf|xlsx?|docx?|txt|rtf|csv|exe|key|pp(s|t|tx)|7z|pkg|rar|gz|zip|avi|mov|mp4|mpe?g|wmv|midi?|mp3|wav|wma`